gwerneckp/minecraft-schematics/README.md

-# PySchematic - Minecraft Schematic Library
+# Minecraft Schematics - Minecraft Schematic Library

-PySchematic is a Python library for working with Minecraft schematic files.
+Minecraft Schematics is a Python library for working with Minecraft schematic files.
 It provides a simple and convenient way to read and process schematic files used in Minecraft.

 The library is based on the Minecraft Schematic format version 2.